-Learning-by-doing and research and development are interdependent.
-Young (1993) postulates that learning-by-doing cannot continue forever without R&D because it is bounded by an upper physical productivity limit of an existing technology.
-Research and development can shift this limit because it allows replacing the existing technology with a new one.
-On other hand, incentives to invest in R&D depend on future cost of manufacturing, which in turn depend on the scale of learning-by-doing.
-The empirical evidence for virtuous circle between costs reduction, market growth and R&D were found in the case of PV market ((Watanabe et al. 2000); see also Box 16.4), but could also lead to path dependency and lock-in (Erickson et al. 2015).
-Section 16.4.4 and Chapter 13 Section 13.7.3.1. discuss how simultaneous use of technology push and pull policies could amplify effects of research and learning.
+Learning by doing and R&D are interdependent.
+Young (1993) postulates that learning by doing cannot continue forever without R&D because it is bounded by an upper physical productivity limit of an existing technology.
+R&D can shift this limit because it allows for replacing the existing technology with a new one.
+On the other hand, incentives to invest in R&D depend on the future cost of manufacturing, which in turn depends on the scale of learning by doing.
+The empirical evidence for virtuous circle between cost reduction, market growth and R&D were found in the case of the photovoltaic (PV) market (Watanabe et al. 2000) (Box 16.4), but could also lead to path dependency and lock-in (Erickson et al. 2015).
+Sections 16.4.4 and 13.7.3.1 discuss how simultaneous use of technology push and pull policies could amplify the effects of research and learning.

-The benefits of R&D and learning-by-doing are larger at the economy level than at the firms level (Romer 1990; Arrow 1962b).
-As a result, the market, left to its own, tends to generate less investment than socially optimal.
-For instance, if the cost of a technology is too high before a large amount of learning-by-doing has occurred, there is a risk that it will not be adopted by the market even if it is economically advantageous for the society.
+The benefits of R&D and learning by doing are larger at the economy level than at the firm level (Arrow 1962b; Romer 1990;).
+As a result, when left to its own, the market tends to generate less investment than socially optimal.
+For instance, if the cost of a technology is too high before a large amount of learning by doing has occurred, there is a risk that it will not be adopted by the market, even if it is economically advantageous for the society.
 Indeed, initially new technologies are often expensive and cannot compete with the incumbent technologies (Cowan 1990).
-Large numbers of adopters could lower this cost via learning-by-doing to a level sufficient to beat the incumbent technology (Gruebler et al. 2012).
+Large numbers of adopters could lower this cost via learning by doing to a level sufficient to beat the incumbent technology (Gruebler et al. 2012).
 However, firms could hesitate to be the first adopter and bear the high cost (Isoard and Soria 2001).
 If this disadvantage overwhelms the advantages of being a first mover1 and if adopters are not able to coordinate, it will lead to situation of a lock-in (Gruebler et al. 2012).

-The failure of markets to deliver the size of R&D investment and learning-by-doing that would be socially optimal is one of the justifications of government intervention.
-Policies to address these market failures can be categorized as technology push and demand pull policies.
+The failure of markets to deliver the size of R&D investment and learning by doing that would be socially optimal is one of the justifications of government intervention.
+Policies to address these market failures can be categorised as technology-push and demand-pull policies.
 The role of these policies is explained in Table 16.3.

 Section 16.4 discusses individual policy instruments in greater detail.

-Table 16.3 Categories of policies and interventions accelerating technological changes, the factors promoting them and slowing them down, illustrated with examples
+Table 16.3 | Categories of policies and interventions accelerating technological changes, the factors promoting them and slowing them down, illustrated with examples.